stockflw/.github/profile/README.md

-# Stockflw
+# StockFlw

-**Stockflw** allows you to manage all the products in a warehouse quickly and easily, whether you are a small store or a medium-sized business.
+**StockFlw** allows you to manage all the products in a warehouse quickly and easily, whether you are a small store or a medium-sized business.
 Even large companies can use this application.
 It is a simple and intuitive tool that allows you to manage your inventory and keep track of your products.

 ## Features

-**Stockflw** allows you:
+**StockFlw** allows you:

 - **Manage Products**: Read, create, update, and delete products.
 - **Manage Product Categories**: Read, create, update, and delete product categories.